hungovercoders-blog/datagriff/docs/_posts/2023-05-14-pass-spark-exam/2023-05-14-pass-spark-exam.md

 tags: spark certification
 ---

 After a few Guinness there is nothing I like better than to do a certification.
 In this instance it was the [databricks spark developer associate certification](https://www.databricks.com/learn/certification/apache-spark-developer-associate).
+It took me about 2 weeks from deciding to do it to passing as I was already well versed in spark.
 This is how I did it!

 - [Pre-Requisites](#pre-requisites)
 - [Useful Links](#useful-links)